On a generalization of affinoid varieties: The pro-site and pro-analytic spaces

-\begin{prop} Suppose that both $\cC$ and $\cD$ admits fiber products and that $f: \cC \to \cD$ is a morphism of sites.
-Then $f$ induces a morphism $f_\bPro: \cC_\bPro \to \cD_\bPro$. \begin{proof} Since $\cC$ has fiber products every Grothendieck topology on $\cC$ can be defined by a pretopology, see \cite{SGA4}.
-A family of morphisms $\{ U_i \to U \}$ in $\cC_\bPro$ is a covering if and only if for every sheaf over $\cC$ the sequence
+\begin{prop} Let $\cC$ and $\cD$ be two sites.
+Suppose that both $\cC$ and $\cD$ admits all finite limits and that $f: \cC \to \cD$ is a morphism of sites.
+Then, $f$ induces a morphism of sites $f_\bPro: \cC_\bPro \to \cD_\bPro$. \end{prop} \begin{proof} Since $\cC$ and $\cD$ have fiber products, then every Grothendieck topology on them can be defined by a pre-topology, see \cite{SGA4} 1.3.1, expos\'e II.
+So, We suppose having pre-topologies that define the topologies of $\cC$ and $\cD$.
+By definition a family of morphisms $\{ U_i \to U \}_{i \in I}$ in $\cC_\bPro$ is a covering if and only if for every sheaf on $\cC$ the sequence

-is exact.
-And by definition of the pullback $\pi_{\cC}^{-1}$ this is equivalent to the exactness of